 What is the UK day-ahead market?

-It’s an auction where electricity is bought for delivery the following day in half-hourly slots.
-Prices can change every 30 minutes depending on supply and demand.
+The UK day-ahead market is a daily auction where electricity is bought in half-hourly slots for delivery the next day.
+Prices can swing every 30 minutes depending on supply and demand.

 What is marginal pricing?

-This is when the most expensive generator needed to meet demand (often gas) sets the market price for all electricity in that period.
+Marginal pricing means the most expensive generator needed to meet demand sets the wholesale price for all suppliers.
+In the UK, gas plants often play this role.

 What are spark spreads?